Walter Judd (politician): U.S. Congress

+Awards and recognition

 Presidential Medal of Freedom

-In 1981, he received the Presidential Medal of Freedom (the nation's highest civilian award).
-Throughout the 1970s and 1980s, he was actively involved in the Council Against Communist Aggression in Washington D.C.
+In 1981, he received the Presidential Medal of Freedom, the nation's highest civilian award.
+Throughout the 1970s and 1980s, he was actively involved in the Council Against Communist Aggression in Washington, D.C.

 Walter Judd Freedom Award

-The Fund for American Studies, an educational and internship program that works in partnership with George Mason University annually presents the Walter Judd Freedom Award in cooperation with the Center for International Relations to recognize individuals who have advanced the cause of freedom in the United States and abroad.
-Past recipients have included former United States President Ronald Reagan, Jack Kemp, Jeane Kirkpatrick, and George J. Viksnins, Emeritus Professor at Georgetown University.
+The Fund for American Studies, an educational and internship program that works in partnership with George Mason University, annually presents the Walter Judd Freedom Award in cooperation with the Center for International Relations to recognize individuals who have advanced the cause of freedom in the United States and abroad.
+Past recipients have included former United States President Ronald Reagan, Jack Kemp, Jeane Kirkpatrick, and George J. Viksnins, a professor emeritus at Georgetown University.

 Death

-Walter Judd died of cancer in Mitchellville, Maryland, on February 13, 1994.
-He is buried with his wife, Miriam, at Blue Valley Cemetery in Surprise, Nebraska.
+On February 13, 1994, Judd died of cancer in Mitchellville, Maryland, aged 95.
+He is interred with his wife, Miriam, at Blue Valley Cemetery in Surprise, Nebraska.